kms54321/English-Translation-for-Baidu-Wangpan/README.md

-Baidu Netdisk / Cloud app English translation files

-It's far from perfect: the layout is screwy in places, and as the translations are from google, they are also somewhat screwy.
+English Translation for Baidu Wangpan 百度网盘

-But it's definitely functional.
+It's far from perfect, but it's definitely functional.

 Thanks to zeffy for his/her panyi.exe, which simplifies the process of inserting translations.
 Unfortunately zeffy's repo no longer exists, so I've posted panyi.exe and its instructions here.